donia-lab/MetaBGC/README.md

 	9. --cohort_name, required=True: Name of the cohort of metagenomic samples used for analysis.
 	10. --blastn_search_directory, required=False: Directory with BLAST search of the synthetic read files against the TP genes.
 Computed if not provided.
 To compute seperately, please see job_scripts in development.
 	11. --hmm_search_directory, required=False: Directory with HMM searches of the synthetic read files against all the spHMMs.
 Computed if not provided.
 To compute seperately, please see job_scripts in development.
+    12. --max_dist, required=False: Maximum Pearson distance between two reads to be in the same cluster.
+(Def.=0.1)
+	13. --min_samples, required=False: Minimum number of samples required for a cluster.
+If min_samples > 1, noise are labelled as -1.
+(Def.=1).
+	14. --min_reads_bin, required=False: Minimum number of reads required in a bin to be considered in analytics output files.
+(Def.=10)
+	15. --min_abund_bin, required=False: Minimum total read abundance required in a bin to be considered in analytics output files.
+(Def.=10)
-	12. --output_directory, required=True: Directory to save results in.
+	16. --output_directory, required=True: Directory to save results in.
-	13. --cpu, required=False: Number of CPU threads to use (Def.=4).
+	17. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```

 2. Search will produce the same output as the Cluster command described above and all the intermediate files from each step.